 The site is zoned for residential development in the Longford County Development Plan 2021-2027.
 (LCDP).
 Chapter 4 of The LCDP sets out the policies relating to housing strategies in the county.

-Appendix 1B: Self-Sustaining Growth Town
+Appendix 2 of the LCDP sets out that Lanesborough is self-sustaining town which is defined as "Self-Sustaining Towns' relate to high levels of population growth and a weak employment base which are reliant on other areas for employment and/or services and which require targeted 'catch up' investment to become more self-sustaining."